Sobeston/zig.guide/chapter-0.md

 ```
 ###### (note: make sure your file is using spaces for indentation, LF line endings and UTF-8 encoding!)

 Use `zig run main.zig` to build and run it.
-In this example `Hello, World!` will be written to stderr, and is assumed to never fail.
+In this example, `Hello, World!` will be written to stderr, and is assumed to never fail.